tanepiper/svelte-formula/packages/docs-site/docs/groups.md

 Stores are available via `<myGroup>.stores` object - the names are the same as the [Formula Stores](stores/stores.md) - the main difference is that the data is an Array of objects instead of a single object.

+### Adding and Removing items

+Adding and removing items to the store is easy.

+You can initialise a group with `<myGroup>.init(items)` passing an array of items for your form group to be initialised with.

+To add another item call `<myGroup>.add(item)` with your item to add.
+To remove an item call `<myGroup>.delete(index)` with the numerical index of the array item to remove.

 ### Note about `radio` groups

 Due to the way [HTML Radio Groups](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) work it is